Software industry: History

 The first company founded to provide software products and services was Computer Usage Company in 1955.
 Before that time, computers were programmed either by customers, or the few commercial computer vendors of the time, such as Sperry Rand and IBM.

-The software industry expanded in the early 1960s, almost immediately after computers were first sold in mass-produced quantities.
-Universities, government, and business customers created a demand for software.
-Many of these programs were written in-house by full-time staff programmers.
-Some were distributed freely between users of a particular machine for no charge.
+The software industry expanded in the early 1960s, shortly after computers became widely available.
+Demand for software was created by universities, the government, and businesses.
+Many of these programs were developed by full-time staff programmers in-house.
+Some were distributed free of charge among users of a particular machine.
 Others were done on a commercial basis, and other firms such as Computer Sciences Corporation (founded in 1959) started to grow.
 Other influential or typical software companies begun in the early 1960s included Advanced Computer Techniques, Automatic Data Processing, Applied Data Research, and Informatics General.
 The computer/hardware makers started bundling operating systems, systems software and programming environments with their machines.

 When Digital Equipment Corporation (DEC) brought a relatively low-priced microcomputer to market, it brought computing within the reach of many more companies and universities worldwide, and it spawned great innovation in terms of new, powerful programming languages and methodologies.
 New software was built for microcomputers, so other manufacturers including IBM, followed DEC's example quickly, resulting in the IBM AS/400 amongst others.

-The industry expanded greatly with the rise of the personal computer ("PC") in the mid-1970s, which brought desktop computing to the office worker for the first time.
-In the following years, it also created a growing market for games, applications, and utilities.
-DOS, Microsoft's first operating system product, was the dominant operating system at the time.
+The industry expanded greatly with the rise of the personal computer in the latter half of the 1970s, with the TRS-80, Apple II, and Commodore PET all introduced in 1977.
+The affordability of computers for home use created a growing market for games, applications, and utilities.
+The IBM PC, introduced in 1981, became a standard for office use.

 In the early years of the 21st century, another successful business model has arisen for hosted software, called software-as-a-service, or SaaS; this was at least the third time this model had been attempted.
 From the point of view of producers of some proprietary software, SaaS reduces the concerns about unauthorized copying, since it can only be accessed through the Web, and by definition no client software is loaded onto the end user's PC.

 Size of the industry

-The global software products market amounts to US$968.25 billion in 2021 and had a compound annual growth rate (CAGR) of 4%.
+Market research firm Gartner estimates the global market for IT spending in 2024 at $3.73 trillion.
+If telecoms services are included, this will rise to $5.26 trillion.
 Major companies include Microsoft, HP, Oracle, Dell and IBM.